Israel ready to act against Houthi rebels if international community fails to, national security adviser says | KRDO

 The Iran-backed Houthi rebels in Yemen are a Shia political and military organization that have been fighting a civil war against a Saudi Arabia-backed coalition since 2014.

-There has been an uptick in their maritime activities since Hamas’ attack on Israel on October 7.
+There has been an uptick in their maritime activities since Hamas’ attack on Israel on October 7 and the group has said any ship heading to Israel was a “legitimate target.”

 US warships have already been protecting shipping in the region.
 Last week a US warship shot down multiple unmanned aerial vehicles that came from Houthi-controlled areas of Yemen in the southern Red Sea, according to US military officials.
 One of the incidents came during a series of attacks on three commercial vessels.